Working with the sector, Advance HE has developed a global survey for leadership in higher education, research institutes and related organisations.

 It is no exaggeration to say that the future success of higher education in every country around the world will depend on leadership.
 This has been powerfully illustrated by the role of leadership in the sector’s response to the COVID-19 pandemic.
 We must learn from this and also it is very timely, when reflecting on that learning to define the leadership needed for the HE of the future.

-The vision for this project, which is a key part of Advance HE’s overall strategy, is to develop a global framework for leadership in higher education and related organisations.
+The vision for this project, which is a key part of Advance HE’s overall strategy, is to develop a framework for leadership in higher education and related organisations.
 To shape and inform this we are also going to launch a large-scale annual leadership survey.
 This whole process should be one of the largest collective conversations about leadership in higher education ever undertaken, an opportunity which we all can embrace, hence our invitation to you to be part of this work.

 Objectives of the project